GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 ![DiscreteQLearningBrain](img/discreteQLearning-brain.PNG)

 The following figure shows state of the memory after about 400 simulation steps.
 It can be seen that the agent **received reward two times**.
-Also, the agent visited only left part of the World (including door), therefore the $\mathbf{Q}(s,a)$ matrix has currently dimensions only: $10 \times 6 \times 6 ~actions$.
+Also, the agent visited only left part of the World (including door), therefore the $\mathbf{Q}(s,a)$ matrix has currently dimensions only: $10 \times 6 ~states \times 6 ~actions$.
 The `QLearningObserver` shows:

   * graphical representation of the action with the highest utility.
-  * Color corresponds to the value of the utility of the best action (see [Guides section](guides/discreteqlearning.md)).
+  * color corresponds to the value of the utility of the best action (see the [Guides section](guides/discreteqlearning.md)).

 It can be seen that the Eligibility Trace wrote the $Q$ values on multiple positions back in time.
 Also we can see that the current strategy already leads towards pressing the switch, despite the fact that it is suboptimal.